General Contracting contractors in

 Obtain Surety Bond

-Purchase $50,000 surety bond from licensed bonding company.
-Bond protects consumers and remains active throughout license period.
+Secure $50,000 surety bond from licensed surety company.
+Bond protects consumers against contractor default or code violations.
+Bond must remain active throughout license period.

 About This Market